 Quick Start Guide

-Get your NeoRing running with a rainbow effect in under 5 minutes.
+Get your NeoRing running in under 5 minutes.

 Prerequisites